tiloc/opencensus-python/README.md

 * Tracing of Database calls including EXPLAIN plans
 * Tracing of memcached caching access
 * Tracking of User ID and Session ID for Azure Exporters
+* Add tracebacks to database access and memcached access

 Calls are properly modeled as dependencies and show on the Azure Monitor Application Maps and in the Performance section, as well as in the Usage section.